sorin-ionescu/prezto/modules/z/README.md

 Z
 =

-Integrates [z][1] into Oh My Zsh, which maintains a frequently used directory list for fast directory changes.
+Integrates [z][1] into Prezto, which maintains a frequently used directory list for fast directory changes.

 Aliases